FedorMarkin/algolist/README.md

 # algolist
-Here are some algorithms written in c or c++
+Here are some algorithms and data structures written in c or c++